Job Title: Social Care Worker

 3. Supporting individuals in accordance with a low arousal non-aversive philosophy.

-4. Achieving agreed personal goals within the agreed timeframe.
+4. Achieving agreed personal goals within the specified timeframe.

 5. Maintaining a safe home environment.